High quality, high margin assets.

-We seek assets that are sustainable, aligned, large scale, low cost and high quality.
+We seek sustainable assets that are large scale, low cost and high quality.

-Topaz’s assets are strategically located throughout Canada's premium resource plays – the NEBC Montney, the Alberta Deep Basin, Central Alberta, the Peace River High area of BC/Alberta, Alberta Clearwater, Southeast Saskatchewan (including Weyburn) and Manitoba.
-Topaz is the only natural gas focused royalty company and Canadian natural gas has the lowest emissions in the world.
+Topaz’s assets are strategically located throughout Canada's premium resource plays – the NEBC Montney, the Alberta Deep Basin, Central Alberta, the Peace River, Clearwater, Southeast Saskatchewan and Manitoba.

 The Montney, known for its vast geographic coverage and significant reserve potential, has become the most prolific natural gas resource in Western Canada and gas well performance continues to increase at a faster rate than other Canadian natural gas production.
 In the Montney, horizontal multi-stage fracture stimulation wells have allowed access to the thickest, highest pressured and highest deliverability fine grained sandstone reservoirs.